cuhksam/emnlp2019.github.io/_pages/participants/hotels.md

 {% include toc icon="gears" %}

-The following hotels are recommended for participants of the EMNLP-IJCNLP 2019.
+The following hotels are recommended for participants of EMNLP-IJCNLP 2019.
-The information on this page is provided by the China Travel Service (Hong Kong) Limited.
+The information on this page is provided by [China Travel Service (Hong Kong) Limited.
 For more information, send a mail to [emnlp-ijcnlp2019@hkcts.com](mailto:emnlp-ijcnlp2019@hkcts.com).

 <img src="/assets/images/hotels/china-traveling-service.png" align="center" witdh="517">